bundlydev/internet-identity-middleware/README.md

 # Internet Identity Middleware

-This middleware solves the communication problem when authenticating native applications (such as mobile applications) and Internet Identity.
+This middleware address the communication issues when authenticating native applications (such as mobile applications) and Internet Identity.

-It allows authentication to be performed in the Middleware and transfer that authentication to the application.
+It allows authentication to occur within the Middleware and then passes that authentication to the application.

 ## How to run